zibvisual/CubicalRidgeSurfaceFinder/README.md

 - in wavefront format (only the vertices are read)
 - labels in a numpy file (all labels >0 are seen as seedpoints)
 - lines of 3D points (see [examples](data/examples/smelt-petal_seeds.obj))

+As numpy files do not contains spatial information of a scalar field, they may be added either in the console (see `--help`) or via a metadata txt file with the same name as the numpy file.
+See [Metadata README](docs/README_Metadata.md) for more information.

 ## Examples